The Diaper Bank on Going Green . . .

-- For the poor, a cloth diaper costs MORE upfront.
-In a pinch, a mom will choose to buy diapers at Circle K because all she has is 5 dollars.
-That may only get her 10 diapers.
-She has just paid $0.50 per diaper instead of $0.20 we pay when we can afford to buy a $35 case at Costco.
+- For the poor, a cloth diaper costs much more upfront.
+In a pinch, a mom may choose to buy diapers at Circle K because all she has is $5.00; and that may only get her 10 diapers.
+She has just paid $0.50 per diaper instead of the $0.20 she would have paid had she been able to afford a $35 case at Costco.

 - Cloth diapers require more frequent changes than disposable and may not be well suited for daycare / busy environments.

 - Cloth diapers for Adults are becoming more available, but can be very expensive.
 The bigger issue is cloth diapers may not be suitable for reasons of dignity for adults (thickness under clothes) as well as other care related issues.

 We will work with our partner agencies to place a new supply of reusable cloth diapers with a family who has both the interest and ability to use them.